thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 19 April 2023
+### Daily Rundown on Thursday, 20 April 2023

-- The average temperature today is 11.89˚C;
+- The average temperature today is 12.15˚C;
-- With highs of 12.9˚C and lows of 5.22˚C.
+- With highs of 12.54˚C and lows of 3.17˚C.
-- You can expect light rain for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->